How did you feel when you were awarded a George Alexander Foundation fellowship?

 What has it meant to you?
 What has it made possible?

 The fellowship has meant a lot to me.
-It meant that I was able to attend three different zoo based animal training workshops/seminars in the USA.
+It meant that I could attend three different zoo-based animal training workshops/seminars in the USA.
 I was also able to attend several different zoological facilities to learn how they implement their training programs.
 This would not have been possible without the financial support of the George Alexander Foundation.

 Where did the fellowship enable you to travel?
 Who did it enable you to visit and learn from?

 I first traveled to Chicago, USA to attend the five-day Ken Ramirez Animal Training Seminar at Shedd Aquarium.
 I also attended the American Zoological Association (AZA) five-day Animal Training Applications Workshop hosted by several well-known zoo animal trainers in Orlando, Florida and the five-day Contemporary Animal Training and Management Workshop hosted by Steve Martin and Dr. Susan Friedman in Winter Haven, Florida.

 In addition, I was also able to spend time with research scientists at Lincoln Park Zoo and trainers at Zoo Atlanta to learn about their medical-based animal training programs and Lincoln Park’s cognitive bias research with their primates.

 What skills have you developed as a result of this Fellowship/what did you learn?